yond5413/GPT-2-Analog/README.md

 benchmarks.
 I also choose TLDR_News as the dataset seemed like a good fit for the task.
 Essentially the goal was to finetune gpt-2 on these datasets that are centered around NLU(Natural Language Understanding).
-Due to technical issues I had working on this I ended up only using the TLDR dataset, but I believe the results are still not worthy.
+Due to technical issues I had working on this I ended up only using the TLDR dataset, but I believe the results are still note worthy.

 ### Results: ###
 Herre we can see the layers of the GPT-2 prior to converting and also after.